alibaba/bifrostui/packages/bui-core/src/ScrollView/index.en-US.md

 };
 ```

-## Performance Guidelines
+## Performance Optimization

+ScrollView supports various performance optimization strategies suitable for large data scenarios.

-### Handling Large Datasets
+### Large Data Lists

-To avoid performance issues from rendering a large number of DOM nodes at once, it's recommended to use virtual scrolling techniques or render only the data within the visible viewport.
+When rendering large amounts of data, to avoid performance issues from rendering a large number of DOM nodes at once, it's recommended to use virtual scrolling techniques or render only the data within the visible viewport.

 ```tsx
 import { ScrollView } from '@bifrostui/react';